tus/tus-resumable-upload-protocol/protocol.md

 #### Example

-In the following example the `Host` and `Tus-Resumable` headers are omitted for readability although they are required by the specification.
+In the following example, the `Host` and `Tus-Resumable` headers are omitted for readability although they are required by the specification.
 In the beginning two partial uploads are created: